-The COVID-19 global pandemic is affecting our operations, business and financial condition, and our liquidity could be negatively impacted, particularly if the U.S. and U.K. economies remain unstable for a significant amount of time or if patient volumes at our facilities do not recover quickly.
+The COVID-19 global pandemic is affecting our operations, business and financial condition, and our liquidity could be negatively impacted, particularly if the U.S. and U.K. economies remain unstable for a significant amount of time or if patient volumes decline at our facilities.

 The global pandemic of COVID-19 is affecting our facilities, employees, patients, communities, business operations and financial performance, as well as the broader U.S. and U.K. economies and financial markets.
-COVID-19 is still rapidly evolving and much of its impact remains unknown and difficult to predict; however, it has adversely affected our business operations in recent weeks, is expected to impact our financial performance for the second quarter of 2020, and potentially could negatively impact our financial performance for the year ending December 31, 2020 or longer.
+COVID-19 is still rapidly evolving and its full impact remains unknown and difficult to predict; however, it adversely affected our business operations in the second quarter, is expected to impact our financial performance for the third quarter of 2020, and potentially could negatively impact our financial performance for the remainder of 2020 or longer.

-COVID-19 may result in fewer referrals to our facilities and lower voluntary admissions as individuals may be less inclined to leave their homes and seek treatment all of which could result in reduced admissions and patient volumes.
+COVID-19 has resulted in fewer referrals to our facilities and lower voluntary admissions as individuals are less inclined to leave their homes and seek treatment, all of which results in reduced admissions and patient volumes.
 If employees and/or patients at a facility are infected with COVID-19, there is a risk that the virus could spread to others at the facility and impact the operations of such facility.
-It is difficult to predict the duration of lower patient volume, and, once restrictions are eased, we cannot predict the timing of returning to pre-COVID volumes, if at all.
+It is difficult to predict the duration of lower patient volume, and, as COVID-19 cases surged in the U.S. in late June and July, we cannot predict the timing of returning to pre-COVID volumes, if at all.

 We are also experiencing supply chain disruptions and could experience significant price increases, in equipment, pharmaceuticals and medical supplies, particularly PPE.
 Pandemic-related staffing difficulties and equipment, pharmaceutical and medical supplies shortages may impact our ability to treat patients at our facilities.
 Such shortages could lead to us paying higher prices for supplies, equipment and labor and an increase in overtime hours paid to our employees.
-In recent periods, we have experienced higher staffing costs particularly in our U.K. Facilities, which issues could be amplified as a result of COVID-19 and increased competition and cost for nurses and other healthcare personnel needed for our business.
+In recent periods, we have experienced higher staffing costs particularly in our U.K. Facilities.
+Our higher staffing costs have been amplified as a result of COVID-19 and increased competition and cost for nurses and other healthcare personnel needed for our business.

-Steps that we are taking to mitigate the financial impact may have negative impacts on our financial condition and results of operations, including:
+We may need to take additional steps to mitigate the financial impact of COVID-19, which actions could adversely affect our financial condition and results of operations, including:

-- postponing or eliminating maintenance capital expenditures and growth capital expenditures, including acquisitions, de novo and joint venture development and facility expansions could have long-term negative impacts on our ability to grow and therefore our business plans and expectations; - managing corporate and facility-level staffing costs by reducing hours, implementing employee furloughs and implementing a hiring freeze for non-clinical staff could negatively impact our ability to provide services once volumes return and could negatively impact employee morale and recruitment efforts; - reducing marketing expenditures could impact our ability to attract patients to our facilities; and - reducing corporate expenses could impact our ability to support our facilities and future operations in the manner that they need and expect.
+- postponing or eliminating maintenance capital expenditures and growth capital expenditures, including acquisitions, de novo and joint venture development and facility expansions; - managing corporate and facility-level staffing costs by aligning staffing to patient volumes and implementing a hiring freeze for non-clinical staff; and - reducing marketing expenditures and other corporate expenses.

-Even after taking into account the actions described above intended to increase financial flexibility, the volume reductions we are experiencing will likely result in materially higher losses and material decreases in Adjusted EBITDA during the second quarter of 2020 and potentially for subsequent quarters.
-We cannot predict if or when utilization may return to normal.
+Even after taking into account the actions described above intended to strengthen our financial condition and increase our financial flexibility, we could experience material decreases in Adjusted EBITDA during the third quarter of 2020 and potentially for subsequent quarters.